WIP Workshop: Raising your profile and sharpening your public speaking skills

 The EPA’s Project Diversity will be organising a series of Women in Paytech workshop.
 The first one will be held on 28th March.

 The workshop will focus on encouraging women to participate in speaking and panel opportunities at payments conferences and to provide helpful processes and methods to solve the nerves related to public speaking.
 This will involve guidance and advice around preparation, delivering interactive presentations, and an extensive question and answer session.
-The ‘Insert Name here’ workshop will be led by an experienced executive coach and will feature a panel of female payments professionals from the EPA’s Women in PayTech group.
+The ‘Raising your profile and sharpening your public speaking skills’ workshop will be led by an experienced executive coach and will feature a panel of female payments professionals from the EPA’s Women in PayTech group.

 The event will be hosted at K&L Gates (1 New Change, London EC4M 9AF) between 4 pm to 6 pm and will be followed by networking drinks.
 Please ensure you arrive promptly between 3:30 – 4 pm.

 16.00 to 16.45: Session 1:

 • What public speaking events should we be speaking at?

 • What is stopping us from accepting them, if we are offered?